Advice for British passport holders from January 2021.

 List of countries affected

-The new rules will apply for travel to and between countries in the Schengen area.
+The new rules will apply for travel to and between most countries in Europe.
 These are:

 - Czech Republic